-Miscarriage is the most common adverse outcome of pregnancy .
-It has been defined as the spontaneous demise of a pregnancy before the fetus reaches viability, therefore the term includes all pregnancy losses from the time of conception until 24 weeks of gestation .
-Recurrent miscarriage (RM) is currently defined as the loss of three or more consecutive pregnancies within the UK .
-However, other countries have adopted different definitions and the recently published European Society Human Reproduction and Embryology (ESHRE) guideline concludes that a diagnosis of RM could be considered after the loss of two or more pregnancies .
-The prevalence of RM is significantly lower than sporadic miscarriage, but the exact occurrence is difficult to estimate .
-When defined as the loss of three or more consecutive pregnancies then it is proposed that 1 % of couples who are trying to conceive are affected .
-However, the recently published ESHRE guidelines suggest that at least 1-2% of couples experience recurrent pregnancy loss .
+published European Society Human Reproduction and Embryology (ESHRE) guideline concludes that a diagnosis of RM could be considered after the loss of two or more pregnancies.
+The prevalence of RM is significantly lower than sporadic miscarriage, but the exact occurrence is difficult to estimate.
+When defined as the loss of three or more consecutive pregnancies, then it is proposed that 1% of couples who are trying to conceive are affected.
+However, the recently published ESHRE guidelines suggest that at least 1%-2% of couples experience recurrent pregnancy loss.

-This repeated and unintentional loss of pregnancy has been described as a distinct disease entity 4-6 given that the observed incidence of RM is much higher than would be expected to occur by chance alone.
-The ESHRE guideline on the recommended treatment and investigation of recurrent miscarriage highlights the lack of evidence based investigations and treatments available for this condition .
-Consistent with other guidelines it highlights the need to ensure care is tailored to the psychological needs of couples.
-Whilst the loss of any desired pregnancy ending in miscarriage is a profound and negative life event, recurrent miscarriage represents an extremely distressing condition that can be both physically and emotionally traumatising.
-The repetitive nature of recurrent pregnancy loss may intensify the grief and distress experienced, delivering a significant emotional impact on those affected .
-The experience can evoke intense feelings surrounding a lost baby, a lost future child and a lost motherhood .
+This repeated and unintentional loss of pregnancy has been described as a distinct disease entity4-6 given that the observed incidence of RM is much higher than would be expected to occur by chance alone.
+The ESHRE guideline on the recommended treatment and investigation of recurrent miscarriage highlights the lack of evidence-based investigations and treatments available for this condition.
+Consistent with other guidelines, it highlights the need to ensure care is tailored to the psychological needs of couples.
+While the loss of any desired pregnancy ending in miscarriage is a profound and negative life event, RM represents an extremely distressing condition that can be both physically and emotionally traumatising.
+The repetitive nature of recurrent pregnancy loss may intensify the grief and distress experienced, delivering a significant emotional impact on those affected.
+The experience can evoke intense feelings surrounding a lost baby, a lost future child and a lost motherhood.

-Numerous studies have investigated emotional morbidity in women in the period immediately following miscarriage 8-10.
-More recently, a study by Kolte, et al. concluded that increased levels of psychological distress and major depression are significantly more common among women with recurrent miscarriage compared to women trying to achieve pregnancy who had not experienced this.
-This corresponds with the findings from previous studies, investigating emotional morbidity in women with recurrent pregnancy loss, which indicated that increased levels of anxiety and depression are often experienced throughout subsequent pregnancies .
+Numerous studies have investigated emotional morbidity in women in the period immediately following miscarriage.
+8-10 More recently, a study by Kolte et al concluded that increased levels of psychological distress and major depression are significantly more common among women with RM compared with women trying to achieve pregnancy who had not experienced this.
+This corresponds with the findings from previous studies, investigating emotional morbidity in women with recurrent pregnancy loss, which indicated that increased levels of anxiety and depression are often experienced throughout subsequent pregnancies.
+12 13

-The early stages of a new pregnancy when confirmation by ultrasound scan of an ongoing and viable pregnancy is awaited, represent a particularly challenging period for women affected by RM due to their anxiety that they will experience a further miscarriage .
+The early stages of a new pregnancy when confirmation by ultrasound scan of an ongoing and viable pregnancy is awaited represent a particularly challenging period for women affected by RM due to their anxiety that they will experience a further miscarriage.

-Medical waiting periods have been defined as those during which patients wait for test results that could be potentially threatening to their wellbeing .
+Medical waiting periods have been defined as those during which patients wait for test results that could be potentially threatening to their well-being.
 These waiting periods appear to have a distinct emotional signature.
-Psychological stress reactions are present and build from the start of any waiting period whereby anticipation of loss leads to further anxiety and prolonged psychological distress .
-Lazarus and Folkman have proposed that the conditions that create stressful situations are particularly applicable to medical waiting periods.
-These characteristics include waiting for an outcome that can have negative consequences of significant impact consequences for the individual, and the fact that it is not possible to change, control or predict the outcome.
-These stressors are uniquely characteristic of the waiting period of a new pregnancy following RM.
+Psychological stress reactions are present and build from the start of any waiting period whereby anticipation of loss leads to further anxiety and prolonged psychological distress.
+Lazarus and Folkman proposed that the conditions that create stressful situations are particularly applicable to medical waiting periods.
+These characteristics include waiting for an outcome that can have negative consequences of significant impact on the individual, and the fact that it is not possible to change, control or predict the outcome.
+These stressors are uniquely characteristic of the waiting period of a new pregnancy after RM.